Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Regular CW complexes and CW posets

 Item (4) is the most complicated case because contractions of complex hyperplane face monoids need not again be complex hyperplane face monoids.
 It is shown in the proof of~\cite[Proposition~4.21]{oldpaper} that if $X\in \Lambda(\FFF(\mathcal A))$, then $\FFF(\mathcal A)_{\geq X}^{op}\setminus \{0\}$ is the face poset of a PL (piecewise linear) regular CW decomposition of a sphere (note that in~\cite{oldpaper} we followed the convention that regular CW complexes have empty faces).
 Thus $\FFF(\mathcal A)_{\geq X}\setminus \{0\}$ is the face poset of a regular CW decomposition of a sphere by~\cite[Proposition~4.7.26]{OrientedMatroids1999} and so $\FFF(\mathcal A)_{\geq X}$ is the face poset of a regular CW decomposition of a ball by Proposition~\ref{p:maximumCWposet}.

 To prove (5), we use closure of oriented interval greedoids under contraction to reduce to proving that $\OIG$ is the face poset of a regular CW decomposition of a ball.
-By Theorem~\ref{t:oig.sphere}, $\OIG^{op}\setminus \{0\}$ is the face poset of a PL regular CW decomposition of a sphere and hence $\OIG\setminus \{0\}$ is face poset of a regular CW decomposition of a sphere by~\cite[Proposition~4.7.26]{OrientedMatroids1999}.
+By Theorem~\ref{t:oig.sphere}, $\OIG^{op}\setminus \{0\}$ is the face poset of a PL regular CW decomposition of a sphere and hence $\OIG\setminus \{0\}$ is the face poset of a regular CW decomposition of a sphere by~\cite[Proposition~4.7.26]{OrientedMatroids1999}.
 Therefore, $\OIG$ is the face poset of a regular CW decomposition of a ball by Proposition~\ref{p:maximumCWposet}.

-The final item is proved in the course of the proof of~\cite[Theorem~4.16]{oldpaper}.
+\nomenclature[L, 09]{$\Delta(B)$}{order complex of the poset structure on $B$} The final item is proved in the course of the proof of~\cite[Theorem~4.16]{oldpaper}.
 As $e_YB(\Gamma_{\geq X})\cong B(\Gamma[X\setminus Y])$, the key point is to show that $\Delta(\bd B(\Gamma))$ is homotopy equivalent to $\Cliq(\Gamma)$.
 We sketch the argument from~\cite[Theorem~4.16]{oldpaper}, where the reader can find the details.
-Since the stabilizer of each element in $B(\Gamma)$ is commutative, any set of elements of $B(\Gamma)$ with a common lower bound has a meet.
+We first observe that any set of elements of $B(\Gamma)$ with a common lower bound has a meet.
+This is because the set of upper bounds of an element $b\in B(\Gamma)$, which is the left stabilizer of $b$, is a commutative submonoid and hence a meet semilattice.
+Indeed, if $b$ corresponds to an acyclically oriented subgraph $\Phi$ of the complement of $\Gamma$, then the left stabilizer of $b$ is generated by all vertices that can appear first in a topological sorting of the partial order induced by $\Phi$.
+These vertices must then form a clique in $\Gamma$ and hence commute.
 The maximal elements of $\bd B(\Gamma)$ are the elements of $V$.
 A collection of elements of $V$ have a common lower bound if and only if they mutually commute, which occurs if and only if they form a clique in $\Gamma$.
 Rota's cross-cut theorem (Theorem~\ref{t:crosscut}) then provides the desired homotopy equivalence. \end{proof}

+A central notion in this paper is that of a CW left regular band.
+We say that a left regular band $B$ is a \emph{CW left regular band} if $B_{\geq X}$ is a CW poset for each $X\in \Lambda(B)$.
+We say that $B$ is a connected CW left regular band if each $B_{\geq X}$ is the face poset of a connected regular CW complex.
+Important examples include face semigroups of hyperplane arrangements and the set of covectors of an (affine) oriented matroid, a COM or an oriented interval greedoid.
+Face monoids of complex hyperplane arrangements form another example.
+On the other hand, free left regular band monoids, and more generally, free partially commutative left regular bands are not CW left regular bands.